Yam Kim-fai: Films

 In movies from 1951 to 1968, Yam played the male lead opposite just about every female lead, young like daughter of Leung Sing Bor included.
-In the 1961 film, "Fun on Polygamous Marriage" (《八美審狀元》), Yam is married to eight wives; Yu Lai Zhen (余麗珍), comedian Tam Lan Hing (譚蘭卿, 1908-1981) and Yam Bing Yee (任冰兒) are three of the actresses opposite Yam in it as the wives.
+In the 1961 film, "Fun on Polygamous Marriage" (《八美審狀元》), Yam is married to eight wives; Lai-Zhen Yu (余麗珍), comedian Lan-Hing Tam (譚蘭卿, 1908-1981) and Yam Bing-yee (任冰兒) are three of the actresses opposite Yam in it as the wives.
 However, her first film was "A Mysterious Night" in 1937 after observing film-making as a friend of Luo Pinchao and others.
 Good proportion of the 300 movies she made are contemporary, neither in Cantonese opera costumes nor set in early 1900s when women still had bound feet.

 The above actresses are all very versatile and successful on stage as well as in films and TV (late in life).
 Fong Yin Fun, Yu Lai Zhen and Ng Kwun Lai all owned film production companies and hired Yam often by choice and therefore top-billed instead of Yam sometimes.
 Law Yim Hing and Ng Kwun Lai seldom shared the stage with Yam but made many films with her.
 Four of the seven listed (Fong Yin Fun, Law Yim Hing, Fung Wong Nui and Tang Pik Wan) dressed in male costume on stage as well as in films at some point.
 The 1956 film How Wong Fei-hung Saved the Lovelorn Monk from the Ancient Monastery reflects how wide the range of films Yam was in.